In Ch. 3: Social Networking we discussed the three big social networks to use when searching for a new position: Facebook, Twitter, and LinkedIn.

 Similarly, headhunters and employers can search for people like you and, if you sculpt your social media profiles well, find you based on your keywords and professional qualifications.

 Be weary of what you post to your profiles though.
 Change the privacy settings, so potential employers cannot see anything you would find embarrassing, as it could cost you an offer in the future.

 Read more about Networking Through Social Media.

-Make the most of your time and don't waste it.
+Make the most of your time, so don't waste it.
 These opportunities don't come around every day.
 Mingle and make as many good connections as you can.
-Talk to people you are interested in and be courteous in dismissing yourself from those who are not.
+Talk to people you are interested in, and be courteous in dismissing yourself from those who are not.

 Be genuine, ask good questions, and get people talking.
-Hand out business cards and accept them.
+Hand out business cards and accept them ones that are being handed to you.
 Most importantly, keep up with the connections you make at these events, maintain your network to keep opportunities open, and have fun!